Time Out Market Lisboa: 2016-2019

 In 2016, two years after the opening, Time Out Market Lisboa ended the year with a total turnover of 24 million euros and just over three million visitors.
 In 2018, it reached almost 4 million visitors.

 In 2019, the Time Out Market project went international, with the opening of new markets in Miami, New York, Boston and Chicago, in the United States of America, and in Montreal, Canada.
 Time Out Market Dubai opened in 2021; and new locations are set to open in the future.

 Awards

 In 2018, the project was awarded The Hamburg Foodservice Award, in a ceremony that took place in Hamburg, Germany.
-This international award is one of the most respected and desired European awards in the gastronomy and catering industry, considered the “Oscar” of the sector.
+This international award is one of the most respected and desired European awards in the gastronomy and catering industry, considered the “Oscar” of the industry.
 Time Out Market Lisboa was honoured as “one of the most visionary concepts in the European foodservice sector”.